 Mechanical movement

 In mechanical movements, we distinguish between manual and automatic winding.
-A manual is wound manually with the crown.
-An automatic winds the mainspring with a weight on a rotor that rotates with the movement of the hand.
-A sliding clutch protects the spring against over-tightening.
-Even an automatic can be wound manually at any time using the crown.
+Manual winding is done by hand using the crown.
+The automatic movement winds the mainspring using a rotor weight that turns with the motion of the wrist.
+An anti-overwind clutch protects the spring.
+An automatic movement can also be wound manually using the crown at any time.

 Quartz movement

-Quartz uses a crystal whose frequency controls the accuracy of the movement.
-It is a battery-powered machine with very small deviations and minimal maintenance.
-Battery life depends on usage, usually around two years.
-Once it runs out, simply replace the battery.
+Quartz uses a crystal whose frequency controls timekeeping accuracy.
+It is a battery-powered movement with very small deviations and minimal maintenance.
+Battery life depends on usage, typically around two years.
+Once depleted, simply replace the battery.

 Mechanical movements – manual winding

-The PRIM Caliber 103 is a mechanical movement with manual winding.
+PRIM Calibre 103 is a mechanical hand-wound movement.
 Its dimensions are 25.6 mm in diameter and 4.3 mm in height.
-The oscillator operates at a frequency of 21,600 vibrations per hour, i.e. 3 Hz, and the movement is housed in 19 jewels.
-The power reserve is at least 48 hours.
-The time is displayed by three hands – hour, minute and off-center seconds.
-The caliber does not have a date display function.
-The movement is decorated in gold-plated or rhodium-plated versions and is equipped with an Incabloc shock absorber.
+The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is fitted with 19 jewels.
+The power reserve reaches a minimum of 48 hours.
+Time is displayed by three hands – hour, minute and second.

-The PRIM Caliber 93 is a mechanical movement with manual winding.
+PRIM Calibre 93 is a mechanical hand-wound movement.
 Its dimensions are 25.6 mm in diameter and 4.3 mm in height.
-The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is equipped with 17 jewels.
-The power reserve is at least 48 hours.
-The time is displayed by three hands – hour, minute and second – and the caliber provides basic time information without any further complications.
-The movement is produced in a decorated version, either rhodium-plated or gold-plated, and is equipped with an Incabloc shock absorber.
+The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is fitted with 17 jewels.
+The power reserve reaches a minimum of 48 hours.

-The PRIM Caliber 94 is a mechanical movement with manual winding, with a diameter of 25.6 mm and a height of 5 mm.
-The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is equipped with 17 jewels.
-The power reserve is at least 48 hours.
-The time is displayed by three hands – hour, minute and second – and is supplemented by a date indicator.
-The caliber therefore provides basic time information including date display.
-The movement is decorated in two variants, rhodium-plated or gold-plated, and is equipped with an Incabloc shock absorber.
+PRIM Calibre 94 is a mechanical hand-wound movement with a diameter of 25.6 mm and a height of 5 mm.
+The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is fitted with 17 jewels.
+The power reserve reaches a minimum of 48 hours.

-Caliber 75 is a mechanical movement with manual winding, with a diameter of 30 mm and a height of 7 mm.
-The oscillator operates at a frequency of 28,800 vibrations per hour (4 Hz) and the movement is equipped with 23 bearing jewels.
-The power reserve is at least 58 hours.
-The time is displayed by an hour and minute hand, while the movement is equipped with a chronograph complication.
-It offers basic time information, a seconds hand located at the 9 o’clock position, a central 60-second chronograph and a 30-minute counter at the 3 o’clock position.
-The movement is technically based on the Sellita 510 M caliber.
+Calibre 75 is a mechanical hand-wound movement with a diameter of 30 mm and a height of 7 mm.
+The oscillator operates at a frequency of 28,800 vibrations per hour (4 Hz) and the movement is fitted with 23 jewels.
+The power reserve reaches a minimum of 58 hours.

 Mechanical movements – automatic winding

-The PRIM caliber 105 is a mechanical movement with automatic winding.
+PRIM Calibre 105 is a mechanical automatic movement.
 It has a diameter of 25.6 mm and a height of 6.3 mm.
-The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is equipped with 24 jewels.
-The power reserve is at least 48 hours.
-The time is displayed by three hands – hour, minute and off-center seconds.
-The caliber does not have a date display function.
-The movement is decorated in gold-plated or rhodium-plated versions and is equipped with an Incabloc shock absorber.
+The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is fitted with 24 jewels.
+The power reserve reaches a minimum of 48 hours.

-The PRIM caliber 98.01 is a mechanical self-winding movement.
+PRIM Calibre 98.01 is a mechanical automatic movement.
 It has a diameter of 29.6 mm and a height of approximately 6.7–7 mm.
-The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is equipped with 22 jewels.
-The power reserve is at least 45 hours.
-The time is displayed by three hands – hour, minute and second – and is complemented by a date indicator with an enlarged display.
-The caliber provides basic time information including the date and is decorated in various variants: rhodium-plated, gold-plated or with a black rhodium surface finish.
-In all cases, it is equipped with an Incabloc shock absorber.
+The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is fitted with 22 jewels.
+The power reserve is a minimum of 45 hours.

-The PRIM caliber 98.00 is a mechanical movement with automatic winding.
-Its diameter is 25.6 mm and its height is around 6.8–7 mm.
-The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is equipped with 22 bearing jewels.
-The power reserve is at least 48 hours.
-The time is displayed by three hands – hour, minute and second – and is supplemented by a date indicator.
-The caliber thus provides basic time information including the date.
-The movement is decorated in two finishes, rhodium-plated or gold-plated, and is equipped with an Incabloc shock absorber.
+PRIM Calibre 98.00 is a mechanical automatic movement.
+Its diameter is 25.6 mm and its height is approximately 6.8–7 mm.
+The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is fitted with 22 jewels.
+The power reserve reaches a minimum of 48 hours.

-The PRIM caliber 95 is a mechanical movement with automatic winding.
-Its diameter is 25.6 mm and its height ranges between 6 and 6.3 mm.
-The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is equipped with 22 bearing jewels.
-The power reserve is at least 48 hours.
-The time is displayed by three hands – hour, minute and second – and the caliber provides basic time information without any further complications.
-The movement is decorated in rhodium-plated or gold-plated finishes and is equipped with an Incabloc shock absorber.
+PRIM Calibre 95 is a mechanical automatic movement.
+Its diameter is 25.6 mm and its height is between 6 and 6.3 mm.
+The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is fitted with 22 jewels.
+The power reserve reaches a minimum of 48 hours.

-Caliber 73 is a mechanical movement with automatic winding, which has a diameter of 25.6 mm and a height of 4.6 mm.
-The oscillator operates at a frequency of 28,800 vibrations per hour (4 Hz) and the movement is equipped with 25 bearing jewels.
-Rezerva chodu dosahuje minimálně 38 hodin. Čas je zobrazován třemi ručkami – hodinovou, minutovou a vteřinovou – a doplněn o ukazatel data.
-Kalibr tak poskytuje základní časovou informaci včetně data.
-Technicky vychází ze strojku ETA 2824-2.
+Calibre 73 is a mechanical automatic movement with a diameter of 25.6 mm and a height of 4.6 mm.
+The oscillator operates at a frequency of 28,800 vibrations per hour (4 Hz) and the movement is fitted with 25 jewels.
+The power reserve reaches a minimum of 38 hours.

-Caliber 77.51 is a mechanical movement with automatic winding, with a diameter of 30 mm and a height of 7.9 mm.
-The oscillator operates at a frequency of 28,800 vibrations per hour (4 Hz) and the movement is equipped with 25 bearing jewels.
-The power reserve is at least 48 hours.
-In addition to the basic hour and minute hand display, it is equipped with a small seconds hand, a chronograph with a 60-second stopwatch and a 30-minute indicator.
-It also displays the date, day and month name and has a moon phase complication.
-Technically, it is based on the ETA 7751 movement, and is individualized according to customer requirements.
+Calibre 77.51 is a mechanical automatic movement with a diameter of 30 mm and a height of 7.9 mm.
+The oscillator operates at a frequency of 28,800 vibrations per hour (4 Hz) and the movement is fitted with 25 jewels.
+The power reserve reaches a minimum of 48 hours.
+In addition to the basic hour and minute hands, this calibre features a chronograph function.

-Caliber 75 is a mechanical movement with a hand-wound movement with a diameter of 30 mm and a height of 7 mm.
-The oscillator operates at a frequency of 28,800 vibrations per hour (4 Hz) and the movement is equipped with 23 bearing jewels.
-The power reserve is at least 58 hours.
-The time is displayed by an hour and minute hand, and the movement has a chronograph complication.
-This includes a seconds hand located at the 9 o’clock position, a central 60-second chronograph and a 30-minute counter at the 3 o’clock hodiny.
-Technicky je založen na strojku Sellita 510 M.
+Calibre 75 is a mechanical hand-wound movement with a diameter of 30 mm and a height of 7 mm.
+The oscillator operates at a frequency of 28,800 vibrations per hour (4 Hz) and the movement is fitted with 23 jewels.
+The power reserve reaches a minimum of 58 hours.

 Swiss quartz movements

-Caliber 39 is a quartz (battery) movement measuring 15.3 × 17.8 × 2.65 mm.
-It is equipped with 5 jewels and uses a 364 type battery.
-The time is displayed by three hands – hour, minute and second – and the caliber provides basic time information without any further complications.
-Technically, it is based on the Ronda 763 quartz movement with a gold-plated base.
+Calibre 39 is a quartz (battery) movement measuring 15.3 × 17.8 × 2.65 mm.
+It is fitted with 5 jewels and uses a 364 type battery.
+Time is displayed by three hands – hour, minute and second.

-Caliber 38 is a quartz (battery) movement with a diameter of 25.6 mm and a height of 2.75 mm.
-It is equipped with 5 jewels and uses a type 371 battery.
-The time is displayed by three hands – hour, minute and second – and is supplemented by a date indicator.
-The caliber thus provides basic time information including date display.
-Technically, it is based on the Ronda 715 quartz movement with a gold-plated base.
+Calibre 38 is a quartz (battery) movement with a diameter of 25.6 mm and a height of 2.75 mm.
+It is fitted with 5 jewels and uses a 371 type battery.
+Time is displayed by three hands and supplemented with a date indicator.

-Caliber 37 is a quartz (battery) movement measuring 15.3 × 17.8 × 2.65 mm.
-It is equipped with 4 jewels and uses a 364 type battery.
-The time is displayed by two hands – hour and minute – and the caliber provides basic time information without any further complications.
-Technically, it is based on the Ronda 762 quartz movement with a gold-plated base.
+Calibre 37 is a quartz (battery) movement measuring 15.3 × 17.8 × 2.65 mm.
+It is fitted with 4 jewels and uses a 364 type battery.
+Time is displayed by two hands – hour and minute.

 Types of complications